marcojalenyu/myfarm-game/README.md

 # MyFarm Game
-A short and basic farming simulator maade using Java.
+A short and basic farming simulator made using Java.